JSB2010/Eli-Barkin-Be-Mitzvah-Website/email-implementation-guide.md

 # Implementing Email Deliverability Improvements

-This document provides step-by-step instructions for implementing all the email deliverability recommendations to ensure your Eli's Bar Mitzvah emails reach the intended recipients.
+This document provides step-by-step instructions for implementing all the email deliverability recommendations to ensure your Eli's Be Mitzvah emails reach the intended recipients.

 ## Implementation Checklist